SQL Node

 Response

-Finally, you can optionally choose to store the result of the SQL query on the payload.
+Finally, you may optionally provide a payload path for where to store result of the SQL query.
 For queries like INSERT

 or DELETE